ADAH-EviDENce/evidence/README.md

 docker-compose run usercreator
 ```

-To add more repeat the command with differnent values for `FRONTEND_USER`.
+To add more users, repeat the command with different values for `FRONTEND_USER`.